Nick Madrigal Player Props: Cubs vs. Reds

-Nick Madrigal -- with a slugging percentage of .545 in his past 10 games, including five extra-base hits -- will be in action for the Chicago Cubs versus the Cincinnati Reds, with Ben Lively on the hill, on August 1 at 8:05 PM ET.
+The Chicago Cubs, including Nick Madrigal (.417 on-base percentage in past 10 games, 73 points above season-long percentage), battle starting pitcher Brandon Williamson and the Cincinnati Reds at Wrigley Field, Wednesday at 8:05 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Reds.
+He racked up two hits (going 2-for-4 with a double and an RBI) in his most recent appearance against the Reds.

 Nick Madrigal Game Info & Props vs. the Reds